Evaluation: Children's Futures' First Five Years

-The evaluation of Children's Futures is now in its second phase.
+The evaluation of Children's Futures had two phases.
 The initial phase focused on: 1) the extent to which the three main aspects of Children's Futures, including prenatal and parenting education, child-care quality and father involvement, were implemented; and 2) the development of collaborations across agencies within Trenton to support the goals of Children's Futures.
-The purpose of the second phase of the evaluation is to measure the effect of Children's Futures in the lives of families who participate in Children's Futures programs and in the lives of families in Trenton as a whole.
+The purpose of the second phase of the evaluation was to measure the effect of Children's Futures in the lives of families who participated in Children's Futures programs and in the lives of families in Trenton as a whole.

-The lead evaluator for this program is Karen Walker, Ph.D., from the University of Virginia.
+The lead evaluator for this program was Karen Walker, Ph.D., from the University of Virginia.

 Major Evaluative Topics and Questions

 - Did the health of children participating in Children's Futures improve?

 - Did the health of children in Trenton improve?

 - Did the parenting practices of parents participating in Children's Futures improve?